jubindas/jubindas/README.md

 <h2 align="left">Hi 👋!
-My name is Jubin and I'm a Full Stack Developer, from Your Guwahati, Assam</h2>
+My name is Jubin and I'm a Full Stack Developer, from Guwahati, Assam</h2>

 ### About Me
 I am passionate about coding, building web and mobile applications, and exploring new technologies.